Since moving to Japan many years ago, I’ve been to a lot of Japanese hospitals and visited various doctors.

 P.S.: I actually wrote this article while sitting in a Japanese hospital! *g*

-Somehow you need to spent all that waiting time in a useful way, right?
+Somehow you need to spend all that waiting time in a useful way, right?